holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

  <hr>

-> "Phil was a natural leader of the team and implemented valuable structure to a growing team.
+> Phil was a natural leader of the team and implemented valuable structure to a growing team.
 His vast talents from building our actual product and website/app development to physically building out our office and being instrumental in building out the team were tremendously valuable.”
 >
-> **Lauren Wilner**
+> — **Lauren Wilner**
 > Chief Merchandising Officer

  <hr>